 Leave it to Italy -- a country where food and tradition go hand in hand -- to be home to the first university dedicated to the art of making gelato.
 In fact, the Carpigiani Gelato University, located outside Bologna, is ...
 Read more

-Step 1In a blender, combine the lemon juice, sugar, water and diced apple.
+Step 1In a blender, combine the strawberries, sugar and water.
 Blend the ingredients until smooth.

 Step 3Freeze the gelato base for about 1 1/2 hours before serving.